GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

   that uses browser-level lazy loading when available but falls back to the library's custom functionality when needed.
 {% endAside %}

-### Is lazy loading for iframes also supported in Chrome?
+### Is lazy loading for iframes also supported in browsers?

 {% BrowserCompat 'html.elements.iframe.loading' %}

-`<iframe loading=lazy>` has also been standardized and is already implemented in Chromium.
+`<iframe loading=lazy>` has also been standardized and is already implemented in Chromium and Safari.
 This allows you to lazy-load iframes using the `loading` attribute.
 See [this dedicated article about iframe lazy-loading](/iframe-lazy-loading/) for more information.

 ### How does browser-level lazy loading affect advertisements on a web page?